AviatrixSystems/Docs/HowTos/aws_secret_topsecret_getting_started.rst

 Aviatrix Controller and Gateway Deployment Guide in AWS Secret and Top Secret regions
 =====================================================================================

-The Aviatrix Secure Networking Platform consists of two components: Aviatrix Controller; and Aviatrix Secure Companion Gateway.
-The Aviatrix Controller manages the Aviatrix Secure Companion Gateway and orchestrates all connectivities.
+The Aviatrix Secure Networking Platform consists of two components: Aviatrix Controller and Gateway.
+The Aviatrix Controller manages the Aviatrix Gateway and orchestrates all connectivities.

 .. _launch_aviatrix_controller: